Greyhound Retirement Scheme

 The owner’s contribution is kept in a separate bank account set up by GBGB.
 Any interest accrued is used by GBGB to fund their contributions to the GRS.

-How do rehoming centres become approved?
+How do homing centres become approved?

 • Homing policy